Jcohen010/airbyte_dagster_dbt_project/README.md

+> [!WARNING]
+> THIS IS A BASIC DEVELOPMENT PROJECT.
+WHILE IT DOES EMPLOY SEVERAL BEST PRACTICES, IT SHOULD NOT BE USED AS A 1:1 MODEL FOR PROJECTS BEING DEPLOYED IN A PRODUCTION ENVIRONMENT.

 # Intro
 This is a project to demonstrate the development of a small scale data infrastructure, following a layer based methodology that seems to be emerging as a best-practice approach in the industry.
 This infrastructure will support the fictional commercial rock climbing chain "The Hanger", and will utilize several open-source (OSS) and cloud tools.
 The project is aimed at those searching for a way to get their feet wet with emerging technologies in the data world.
 I hope it can act as a fun and intuitive way to learn the tooling and get comfortable with core data engineering principles.